This site uses affiliate links and I may earn a commission at no extra cost to you.

 To Make Vegan Chocolate Pie Without Tofu

-Full-fat coconut milk may also work, but we haven’t tested this yet, and think it would require further tweaks to ‘set’ correctly (possibly cashew cream/raw cashew butter).
+Also, Full-fat coconut milk may work, but I haven’t tested this yet.
+I think it would require further tweaks to ‘set’ correctly (possibly cashew cream/raw cashew butter).

 If you make any tweaks and find that the filling doesn’t set, you can pour it into a saucepan.
 Add a little cornstarch slurry or agar powder and simmer to thicken.